Dean and Dan Caten: TV/Radio

 The Caten brothers host their own radio program called Dean and Dan on Air: Style in Stereo.
 The show began airing on Sirius XM satellite radio's BPM channel and features a variety of music (including soundtracks from select Dsquared² runway shows), along with celebrity interviews, fashion and political discussions.

 Other projects

-The twins have worked on side projects; they have appeared on America's Next Top Model and co-hosted their own show Launch My Line.
+The twins have worked on side projects; they have appeared on America's Next Top Model and co-hosted their own show, Launch My Line.

 In 2006, the brothers were selected to design the new official uniforms for football team Juventus.
 In March 2008, the Catens signed an agreement to design sunglasses with Marcolin, an Italian sunglasses and eyeglasses manufacturer.
-In May 11, 2021 they signed an agreement with Safilo Group S.p.A.
+On May 11, 2021, they signed an agreement with Safilo Group S.p.A.

 Marketing

 Chris Brown wore a Dsquared² hoodie in his video for his 2017 song "To My Bed".

 Controversy

 The brothers attended the 2013 Hallowood "Disco Africa" fashion industry party in Milan in racially insensitive costumes.
 From the décolletage up they appeared as white drag queens with oversized blonde wigs, with their bodies painted brown and adorned in "tribal" costume.

-Following the unveiling of its "DSquaw" line at the 2015 Milan Fashion Week, critics expressed outrage at the fashion studio's use of the term "Squaw", a word which carries strongly racist connotations as a derogatory term for North American indigenous women.
+Following the unveiling of its "DSquaw" line at the 2015 Milan Fashion Week, critics expressed outrage at the fashion studio's use of the term squaw, a word which carries strongly racist connotations as a derogatory term for North American indigenous women.
 Critics furthermore pointed to the appropriation of Inuu and Canadian indigenous decorations and attire in the fashion line itself, calling it a "misappropriation".
 All instances of "DSquaw" were later taken down from official Dsquared² media and marketing channels.